 Our People & Leadership

 On October 31, 2013, we had a total of 35,344 employees.
 That included 13,598 special agents and 21,746 support professionals, such as intelligence analysts, language specialists, scientists, information technology specialists, and other professionals.
 Learn how you can join us at FBIJobs.gov.
-For details on our leadership, see the FBI Executives webpage.
+For details on our leadership, including a biography of Director James B. Comey, see the FBI Executives webpage.

 We work literally around the globe.
 Along with our Headquarters in Washington, D.C., we have 56 field offices located in major cities throughout the U.S., approximately 380 smaller offices called resident agencies in cities and towns across the nation, and more than 60 international offices called “legal attachés” in U.S. embassies worldwide.